When you keep more donors, you'll raise more money.

 That means 8 out of 10 first-time donors don't give again to the same nonprofit.

-In Retention Fundraising, Roger Craver compares this phenomenon to a leaky bucket.
+In the book Retention Fundraising, Roger Craver compares this phenomenon to a leaky bucket.
 He observes that "Most groups concentrate far more on pouring new donors into the bucket than plugging the holes."

 Let's plug some holes, shall we?